sapdragon/deeplink-cpp/readme.md

 # deeplink-cpp

-Header-only C++ library for registering and handling custom URL schemes on Windows.
+Header-only C++ library for registering and handling custom URL schemes ( for now, only Windows is supported )

 ## Usage